SoungaloYeo/JSF_CRUD_JPA/README.md

 # jsf_parc
 juste a JSF CRUD
 **********************************************************************
-This project is a Maven JSF (Primeface) crud for Java EE lerners.
+This project is a Maven JSF (Primeface) crud for Java EE learners.
 Using JPA.
-This project is not commpleted.
-For a tart it can help the beguinners.
+This project is not completed.
+For a start it can help the beginners.

 soungaloyeo@gmail.com from Ivory Coast